-Android is the widely used mobile OS and as a result many developers have jumped into customizing Android device and adding features, etc. in the form of Custom ROMs, and zip mods.
+Android is the widely used mobile OS and as a result, many developers have jumped into customizing Android device and adding features, etc. in the form of Custom ROMs, and zip mods.
 Day by day development is carried out in Android and all this is done using Android SDK.
 It is the Kit which creates a bridge between the Android device and PC using tools present in it like ADB, ADB Sideload, and Fastboot etc.

-Most of the Android might have heard about ADB tool or drivers.
+Most of the Android users might have heard about ADB tool or drivers.
 ADB is a command line tool which helps in establishing a bridge between your Android device and PC, so the development process can be carried out and tested easily.
 But for the ADB to work properly and establish a bridge between your Android device and PC, you must have enabled USB Debugging.
 Once the USB Debugging is enabled and suitable USB Drivers are installed on PC, ADB command tool is ready to do its job.

 In this guide, we are going to guide you on how to ADB Sideload ROMs and Mods using ADB command tool.
-This tutorial will be useful, when there is any OTA update available for your device in other countries and it will take time to reach your region and if you can’t wait, then you can download the OTA update package and update your device using Sideload technique.
+This tutorial will be useful, when there is any OTA update available for your device in other countries and it will take the time to reach your region and if you can’t wait, then you can download the OTA update package and update your device using Sideload technique.
 It may also be useful, if you have bricked your device and there are no provision to load ROM to internal storage, then ADB Sideload comes in handy.

-So let’s proceed to tutorial on how to Sideload ROM or Flashable zip mods using ADB commands.
+So let’s proceed to the tutorial on how to Sideload ROM or Flashable zip mods using ADB commands.

 - Backup all the important data, if possible.